 When I compared this to receiving a payment through PayPal directly, I was paying over $700 in fees!

 4. Share reports with a bookkeeper or accountant

 This is a new feature that was just rolled out and I’m so excited about it.
 As an ex-accountant myself, I know the value of creating monthly reports and staying on top of the financial part of the business.

-Here’s a list of accounting reports FreshBooks supports:
+Here’s a list of accounting reports available in FreshBooks: